scoremedia/Fisticuffs/README.md

 ### Subscribable

-As a side note, `Observable`, `Computed`, and `Event` all inherit from `Subscribable` to provide a common interface to subscribing to changes/events.
+As a side note, `CurrentValueSubscribable`, `Computed`, and `Event` all inherit from `Subscribable` to provide a common interface to subscribing to changes/events.

 ### BindingHandlers